How to Properly Plan a Home Addition Project

 By Mark J. Donovan

-Check with Your Local Building Contractor during Home Addition Planning
+Check with Your Local Building Contractor during the Home Addition Planning

 It is always important to meet with your local building contractor to understand what you can and cannot do, relative to your particular piece of property.
 There are zoning laws, property setback rules, and easements issues that can impact your ability to build a home addition.
 It is better to know these issues upfront before you put too much energy and money into the home addition planning.